 - Resolution Agreement: Where non-compliance with any of the program requirements is identified, NCC Group will notify the Participant organization outlining the corrections the Participant needs to make and a reasonable timeframe within which the corrections must be completed based on the deficiencies identified.
 This timeframe will generally be thirty (30) days from the date of notification, but could be extended based upon the nature of the non-conformity. - The Participant organization and NCC Group will come to an agreement over the issues that will result in the Participant organization resolving the non-conformities in the agreed upon timeframe.
-NCC Group will verify that the required changes have been properly completed by the Participant organization within the stated timeframe. - Suspension/Withdrawal of Certification: A non-conformity that requires formal enforcement that results in a Participant organization's suspension or notice to terminate certification for cause that is not resolved accordingly. - Report to FTC: A non-conformity that results in immediate termination of the CBPR or PRP program and depending on severity of the issue, reporting to the Federal Trade Commission (FTC).
+NCC Group will verify that the required changes have been properly completed by the Participant organization within the stated timeframe. - Suspension/Withdrawal of Certification: A non-conformity requiring formal enforcement resulting in a Participant organization's suspension or notice to terminate certification for cause not resolved accordingly. - Report to FTC: A non-conformity resulting in immediate termination of the CBPR or PRP program and depending on severity of the issue, reporting to the Federal Trade Commission (FTC).